Skip to content

 The hourly-rate fallacy.

-The most common comparison founders make is the wrong one: “rot8 costs €120/hour, the offshore vendor costs €40/hour, so offshore is 3× cheaper.”
+The most common comparison founders make is the wrong one: “the studio rate is three or four times the offshore rate, so offshore is three or four times cheaper.”

-// when offshore wins
+When offshore wins

 Three founder situations where offshore is the right call.